marijnh/Eloquent-JavaScript/10_modules.md

 {{index "organic growth"}}

-A typical real program grows organically.
+A typical _real_ program grows organically.
 New pieces of functionality are added as new needs come up.
 Structuring—and preserving structure—is additional work.
 It's work that will pay off only in the future, the _next_ time someone works on the program.
 So it is tempting to neglect it and allow the parts of the program to become deeply entangled.

 {{index readability, reuse, isolation}}

 This causes two practical issues.
-First, understanding such a system is hard.
+First, understanding an entangled system is hard.
 If everything can touch everything else, it is difficult to look at any given piece in isolation.
 You are forced to build up a holistic understanding of the entire thing.
 Second, if you want to use any of the functionality from such a program in another situation, rewriting it may be easier than trying to disentangle it from its context.

 The phrase "((big ball of mud))" is often used for such large, structureless programs.
-Everything sticks together, and when you try to pick out a piece, the whole thing comes apart, and your hands get dirty.
+Everything sticks together, and when you try to pick out a piece, the whole thing comes apart, and you only succeed in making a mess.

 ## Modules